erhardsc/wp-init/README.md

 - Installs WP Core
 - Deletes default themes
 - Deletes default plugins
+- Updates MAMP Apache httpd-vhosts.conf file with a new Virtual host
+- Updates your system /etc/hosts file

 This script is intended for developers using MAMP